 Effective January 1, 1999, the Corporation of the City of Markham became a Schedule II employer under the Workplace Safety and Insurance Act and follows a policy of self-insurance for all its employees.
 The City remits payments to the WSIB as required to fund disability payments.
-The estimated future liability relating to WSIB amounted to \$4,824 (2019 - \$3,837) and was determined by an actuarial valuation.
+The estimated future liability relating to WSIB amounted to \$5,165 (2020 - \$4,824) and was determined by an actuarial valuation.
 A Workplace Safety and Insurance Reserve Fund, funded by annual contributions from the Operating Fund, has been established to protect against any unknown future liability.
-The accrued benefit liability and the net benefit cost for the fiscal year were determined by an actuarial valuation for December 2019.
+The accrued benefit liability and the net benefit cost for the fiscal year were determined by an actuarial valuation for December 2019 and projected to December 2021.